 KRAS was one of the first cancer genes ever discovered, but for a long time the cancer-causing KRAS protein was considered “undruggable” with targeted therapy.
-That started to change in May 2021, when the Food and Drug Administration approved sotorasib (Lumakras®) for lung cancers caused by a particular KRAS mutation, called KRAS G12C.
-The landmark approval of sotorasib was based on years of lab research and clinical trials, much of that work led by physician-scientist Piro Lito, MD, PhD, and other investigators at Memorial Sloan Kettering Cancer Center (MSK).
+That started to change in May 2021, when the Food and Drug Administration granted accelerated approval to sotorasib (Lumakras®) for lung cancers caused by a particular KRAS mutation, called KRAS G12C.
+The approval of sotorasib was based on years of lab research and clinical trials, much of that work led by physician-scientist Piro Lito, MD, PhD, and other investigators at Memorial Sloan Kettering Cancer Center (MSK).

 Compound Inactivates a Range of KRAS-Mutant Proteins